Layton-Community/Layton-Fangame/README.md

 ## Getting started

 ### Install Github Desktop
+Already familiar with git?
+Just make sure LFS is installed.

 Creating an ssh key is tricky for new users.<br>
 So download [Github Desktop](https://desktop.github.com/), link it to your github account, it will automatically ssh for you and serve as a git repository manager.

 ### Download Unity Hub